 The Company is obliged to supply quality and reliable products and services, which meet both applicability requirement and customer's requirements and expectations.
-As part of its obligation, the quality system of its products segment operates in compliance with the ISO 9001:2015 requirements, performs control, monitoring, measurements, analysis, provides training and communicates with Company's employees.
+As part of its obligation, the quality system of the Company which operates in compliance with the ISO 9001:2015 requirements, performs control, monitoring, measurements, analysis, provides training and communicates with Company's employees.